orgmycology/astropy_report/sections/4_improving_participation.md

 ### Networking and Jobs
-One respondent was interested in seeing more career development opportunities or project collaboration opportunites as part of the community.
+One respondent was interested in seeing more career development opportunities or project collaboration opportunities as part of the community.

 > One thing I would like to suggest is showing related job or project
     opportunities